Whether you plan to make or break your New Year’s resolutions, we got you covered. Here are 25 exciting things to do this January in Houston!

 Don’t miss this evening of classic jazz with a touch of some hot takes on contemporary songs performed by some of Houston’s brightest talents.
 Sit back and relax to the sounds of Sinatra at one of the best venues that Houston has to offer!
 Enjoy a delicious dinner menu and light bites available for purchase and enjoy the evening at the spectacular Skylawn rooftop.

-Furthermore, the Houston ice rink will debut their new Bumper Cars on Ice on January 6.
-Running until January 19, visitors will be able to spin, slide, and bump across the downtown ice rink.
+Furthermore, the Houston ice rink will reprise their beloved new Bumper Cars on Ice on January 2.
+Running until February 16, visitors will be able to spin, slide, and bump across the downtown ice rink.

 It’s getting cold outside.
 Warm up in one of the toasty nooks in crannies in one of our favorite coffee shops in Houston ranging from three-story rooftop cafes to Greek wine houses.